joinx()

 Note:

-The function matches the foreign key fields C,in cursor cs with the key K in segmentable bin file f, which is ordered by K, to find the corresponding record in f, and makes the record’s expression x a new field F and adds it to cs to generate a new cursor.
+The function matches the foreign key fields C,in cursor cs with field K in segmentable bin file f, which is ordered by K, to find the corresponding record in f, and makes the record’s expression x a new field F and adds it to cs to generate a new cursor.
 The value corresponding to a mismatched record will be recorded as null.
 The cursor the function returns is irreversible.

 Option: